pytorch/pytorch.github.io/_posts/2022-10-25-new-library-updates-in-pytorch-1.13.md

 ### TorchMultimodal Release (Beta)

-Please watch for upcoming blogs in early November that will introduce TorchMultimodal in more details; in the meantime, learn more with our [tutorial](https://github.com/pytorch/tutorials/pull/2054).
+Please watch for upcoming blogs in early November that will introduce TorchMultimodal, a PyTorch domain library for training SoTA multi-task multimodal models at scale, in more details; in the meantime, play around with the library and models through our [tutorial](https://github.com/pytorch/tutorials/pull/2054).

 ### TorchRec